ExeClim/Isca/.github/ISSUE_TEMPLATE/bug_report.md

 NOTE:
 Isca team members are all full-time research scientists, so while we are very happy to provide some support, response times may vary.
-If you need in-depth support, then we may suggest that one of us becomes a co-author on your next paper by providing a long-term support on the issue.
+If you need in-depth support, then we may suggest that one of us becomes a co-author on your next paper by providing long-term support on the issue.
 -->

 <!--